mrdoob/three.js/threejs/lessons/threejs-cameras.md

 Then let's load 6 textures and make 6 planes, one for each texture.
-We'll parent each plane to a `THREE.Object3D` to make it easy to offset the plane so it's center appears to be at it's top left corner.
+We'll parent each plane to a `THREE.Object3D` to make it easy to offset the plane so its center appears to be at its top left corner.

 ```js
 const loader = new THREE.TextureLoader();